Artists by Movement:

-John Graham was a Russian-born American painter and a key figure in the development of Abstract Expressionism.
+John Graham was a Ukrainian-born American painter and a key figure in the development of Abstract Expressionism.
 Never adopting a singular style in his own art, Graham tutored many young abstract artists on the tenets of Cubism and Surrealism, of which he was an expert.
 Willem de Kooning credited Graham as the person who discovered Jackson Pollock.

 Barbara Hepworth was an English sculptor.
 She helped develop modern sculpture, along with her contemporaries Henry Moore and Naum Gabo.
 She won a scholarship and studied at the Leeds School of Art in 1920, where she met Moore.Feminist Art Modern Sculpture Surrealism Abstraction British